-The ambition of the Novo Nordisk Foundation CO2 Research Center is to be a strong global leader in the green transition from a fossil‐based to a sustainable society.
-For the research center to fulfil its mission and to have a societal impact, close and unconventional interactions with relevant stakeholders in industry and government are key.
+Our ambition at the Novo Nordisk Foundation CO2 Research Center (CORC) is to be a strong global leader in the green transition from a fossil‐based to a sustainable society.
+We need to draw down greenhouse gas emissions and also remove CO2 from the atmosphere, that is, to achieve emission reductions as well as negative emissions.

 Engaging with industry, investors, political advisors and decision-makers, as well as other stakeholders across the innovation ecosystem is essential for us to fulfil CORC’s mission and to have a societal impact.